material-components/material-components-android/docs/theming/Dark.md

 ### Setup

-In order to support the dark theme functionality in Android Q, make sure you are depending on the [latest][maven-repo-mdc] `1.1.0` alpha version of the Material Android library, and update your app theme to inherit from `Theme.MaterialComponents.DayNight` (or one of its descendants).
+In order to support the dark theme functionality in Android Q, make sure you are depending on the `1.1.0` stable version of the [Material Android library][maven-repo-mdc] or later, and update your app theme to inherit from `Theme.MaterialComponents.DayNight` (or one of its descendants).
 E.g.:

 ##### res/values/themes.xml